Guest Artists Sutton Foster & Hugh Bonneville

 Photo by Laura Marie Duncan

-As this year’s guest artist, Foster joins the iconic Mormon Tabernacle Choir, the Orchestra at Temple Square and the Bells on Temple Square hand-bell choir in cherished Christmas carols such as “Christmas Time is Here” from “A Charlie Brown Christmas,” “Joy to the World,” “It’s the Most Wonderful Time of the Year” and “Silent Night.”
+As a guest artist, Foster joins the iconic Mormon Tabernacle Choir, the Orchestra at Temple Square and the Bells on Temple Square hand-bell choir in cherished Christmas carols such as “Christmas Time is Here” from “A Charlie Brown Christmas,” “Joy to the World,” “It’s the Most Wonderful Time of the Year” and “Silent Night.”

 “There’s something that happens when you stand on the stage and you’re sharing this experience not only with the Choir, with the Orchestra, but with 21,000 people.
 It becomes about everyone, no matter what you believe, coming together celebrating this season, and we are celebrating each other, and we are celebrating love and joy and warmth, and it’s just a roomful of goodwill.
 And so you forget that there’s 21,000 people, and it all becomes very simple.
 And so suddenly the room becomes very intimate, which is hard to explain.”